-There is information to help people returning to the sector here https://www.archaeologists.net/Gettingstarted.
-It includes information about training and about job hunting.
+There is information to help people returning to the sector on our Getting started in archaeology page, including information about training and job hunting.
 There is a shortage of staff in the sector post-Brexit and many companies are very willing to take archaeologists who have worked away from the sector or taken career breaks.
 Some are offering training to refresh skills or might suggest a place on their employer training scheme.

 Tips for finding work

 - Make a speculative application and don’t be put off if you don’t get a response first time or get a rejection.

 - Pick up the phone and ask if there is anyone involved in recruitment who would be happy to meet with you.
 Then do your research.
 Find out all you can about the roles that might be available.
 See the Compare the Contractor section of the BARJ website, where there are details of wages, roles and terms and conditions of selected companies.

 - BAJR's Guide to a Career in Archaeology (PDF) provides a list of archaeological staff roles and expected grades from page 20 onwards.

 - You may have a friend or colleague who can give you a personal recommendation or introduction.